Biological dispersal: Types of dispersal

-Due to population density, dispersal may relieve pressure for resources in an ecosystem, and competition for these resources may be a selection factor for dispersal mechanisms.
+Due to population density, dispersal may relieve pressure on resources in an ecosystem, and competition for these resources may be a selection factor for dispersal mechanisms.
 Dispersal of organisms is a critical process for understanding both geographic isolation in evolution through gene flow and the broad patterns of current geographic distributions (biogeography).

-A distinction is often made between natal dispersal where an individual (often a juvenile) moves away from the place it was born, and breeding dispersal where an individual (often an adult) moves away from one breeding location to breed elsewhere.
+A distinction is often made between natal dispersal, where an individual (often a juvenile) moves away from the place it was born, and breeding dispersal, where an individual (often an adult) moves away from one breeding location to breed elsewhere.

 Costs and benefits

-In the broadest sense, dispersal occurs when the fitness benefits of moving outweigh the costs.
+In the broadest sense, dispersal occurs when the fitness benefits of movement outweigh its costs.

-There are a number of benefits to dispersal such as locating new resources, escaping unfavorable conditions, avoiding competing with siblings, and avoiding breeding with closely related individuals which could lead to inbreeding depression.
+There are a number of benefits to dispersal, such as locating new resources, escaping unfavorable conditions, avoiding competition with siblings, and avoiding breeding with closely related individuals, which could lead to inbreeding depression.

-There are also a number of costs associated with dispersal, which can be thought of in terms of four main currencies: energy, risk, time and opportunity.

-Energetic costs include the extra energy required to move as well as energetic investment in movement machinery (e.g. wings).
+There are also a number of costs associated with dispersal, which can be thought of in terms of four main currencies: energy, risk, time, and opportunity.
+Energetic costs include the extra energy required for movement as well as energetic investment in movement machinery (e.g. wings).
 Risks include increased injury and mortality during dispersal and the possibility of settling in an unfavorable environment.

-Time spent dispersing is time that often cannot be spent on other activities such as growth and reproduction.
+Time spent dispersing is time that often cannot be spent on other activities, such as growth and reproduction.

-Finally dispersal can also lead to outbreeding depression if an individual is better adapted to its natal environment than the one it ends up in.
-In social animals (such as many birds and mammals) a dispersing individual must find and join a new group, which can lead to loss of social rank.
+Finally, dispersal can also lead to outbreeding depression if an individual is better adapted to its natal environment than the one it ends up in.
+In social animals (such as many birds and mammals) a dispersing individual must find and join a new group, which can lead to a loss of social rank.

 Dispersal range

-"Dispersal range" refers to the distance a species can move from an existing population or the parent organism.
+"Dispersal range" refers to the distance a species can move from an existing population or its parent organism.
 An ecosystem depends critically on the ability of individuals and populations to disperse from one habitat patch to another.
-Therefore, biological dispersal is critical to the stability of ecosystems.
+Therefore, biological dispersal is critical for the stability of ecosystems.